maxecoulter/BaRT-2/README.md

   **-s all_single_exon_reads.txt** The collated single exon reads file from **BaRT_generate_filter_information.py**.
 This provides information on reads without splice junctions.

   **-o output_prefix** This is the prefix used in outfiles

+  **--shortread_split** In BaRTv2, short reads were aligned to a genome with split chromosomes (the long reads were aligned to whole chromosomes).
+This was done due to problems with visualising short reads on large chromosomes.
+If this is not the case include this option with <False>.
+This is optional, but is True by default (will assume reads were aligned to split genome).
+If you did align short reads to a split genome, you will need to change the conversiondict variable at the top of the script.
+It will assume the names of your split chromosomes are chr1_part1, chr1_part2 etc.

 #### Outputs